Donate securely to the 2025 Campaign HERE!

 Kathleen Murphy

-Mr. and Mrs. Joseph Pitzinger III in honor of the Cathedral Arts Volunteers
+Mr. and Mrs. Joseph Pitzinger III, in memory of Nadine Pitzinger

 The Very Rev. Robert and Kate Price

-Lynne Richardson in honor of Michie Akin and Gary Olsen
+Lynne Richardson, in honor of Michie Akin, Gary Olsen and SMCA

 Jules D. Roberts IV